Next time you’re forehead-smashingly bored, check out the mission statements of the Fortune 500, including this gem from supermarket giant Albertsons:

 Keep it simple.

-Legend has it someone from marketing at Southwest once told Kelleher her research indicated that passengers “might enjoy a light entrée on the Houston to Las Vegas flight” and that perhaps instead of offering only peanuts, they could serve “a nice chicken Caesar salad.”
+Legend has it someone from marketing at Southwest once told Kelleher her research indicated passengers “might enjoy a light entrée on the Houston to Las Vegas flight” and that perhaps instead of offering only peanuts, they could serve “a nice chicken Caesar salad.”

-Give it a Higher Purpose.
+Give it a higher purpose.

-Patagonia wants to “build the best product, cause no unnecessary harm (and) use business to inspire solutions to the environmental crisis.”
+Patagonia wants to “build the best product, cause no unnecessary harm, and use business to inspire solutions to the environmental crisis.”

 Clear, aspirational, and inspirational.